Skip to contents

 requireAge(indexDate = "cohort_start_date",

-ageRange = list(c(18,100)))
+ageRange = list(c(18, 100)))

-summary_attrition <- summariseCohortAttrition(cdm$medications)
+summary_attrition <- summariseCohortAttrition(cdm$fracture)

 Restrict cohort by sex